Is your click-through rate good, or good enough?

 What is a Good CTR for…

 Other PPC experts recommend a 2% to 5% click-through rate for competitive industries and a 5%+ click-through rate for non-competitive industries.
-The click-through rate is higher for non-competitive industries because customers with fewer choices are more likely to click on a pertinent ad.
+The average click-through rate is higher for non-competitive industries because customers with fewer choices are more likely to click on a pertinent ad.
 For example, someone looking for a pink vintage pinball machine is more likely to click on a relevant ad than someone looking for a printer.

 The above figures are for the search network.
 Keep in mind that PPC ads on the content network will generally have a lower CTR (as well as a lower conversion rate).